natashalysakova/UtilitiesApp/README.md

 This project is a Blazor application built with .NET 9, consisting of multiple services including a MySQL database, a migration service, an API service, and a web frontend.
 The application is designed to provide a comprehensive utility management system with various statistical views and data management capabilities.

+## AppHost Project
+The AppHost project is an Aspire project.
+It can be used to deploy and run the entire application stack in a containerized environment (like Azure).
+It's not needed if docker is used.
+Otherwise run `http` or `https` launch profiles to get fancy Aspire dashboard and some basic telemetry.

 ## Running the Project with Docker Compose

 To run the project using Docker Compose, follow these steps: